History of the Universalist Unitarian Church of Haverhill

 From the 1600's

-In 1645 the churches of both Andover and Haverhill were finally gathered.
-North Parish of North Andover is the descendant of the original Andover Church.
 The first meeting house of the First Parish was built in what is now Pentucket Cemetery (near Linwood Cemetery, across from First Landing Park).
 Worship had previously been held in homes or, in nice weather, under a large oak tree.
 There’s a tree on the grounds of the Haverhill Historical Society known as the Worshiping Oak.
 In 1697, the second meetinghouse was built, downhill from the site of the former Armenian Church.

 As Haverhill grew, other churches were established—the North Parish, West Parish and East Parish.
 The original church of Haverhill became known as First Parish.
 Theological differences between the Trinitarians and the Unitarians began in 1734 when the Rev. Barnard, minister of the First Parish, began preaching from an increasingly Unitarian perspective.
 This was the first time a theology other than orthodox Christianity was preached in Haverhill.